ph4n4n/ztools.site-public/readme-dist.md

 <a name="english"></a>
 ## 🇺🇸 English

-This repository contains the production-ready assets for [ZTools.site](https://ztools.site).
+This repository contains the production-ready assets for [AZtomiq.site](https://ztools.site).

 ### 🚀 About the Project
-ZTools is a comprehensive, privacy-first digital toolbox designed to provide high-quality utility tools for everyday tasks.
+AZtomiq is a comprehensive, privacy-first digital toolbox designed to provide high-quality utility tools for everyday tasks.

 - **Privacy-First**: All processing is done locally in your browser.
 Nothing is sent to our servers.